 The dalpre smiled, her top teeth peeking past her lips.
 “Yes, and a valuable service to the Boar’s Hunt Inn.”

 Kanéko hesitated for a moment.
-She had never experience magical healing before.
+She had never experienced magical healing before.
 There was something else about the dalpre that drew her attention; Kanéko didn’t want her to leave.
 “Y-Yes, I’d like that.”

 “Yes,” purred the woman, “My name is Virsian, and I’m your servant tonight.”